 Hence when we talk about the defensibilities in the digital world, we can consider 4 such defensibilities, which are:

 - Network effect

 Defensibility is key to success.
 Branding and sales are all secondary when it comes to building a company.
 Without a network of consumers, there would be no sales, and branding is of no use without sales.
-Thus network effects are needed to provide strong defensibility to businesses which is less expensive when compared to other defensibilities in the era of digitalisation.
-Therefore we can say that approximately 70% of the defence mechanisms of major companies rely on network effects in the new era of digitalisation.
+Thus, network effects are needed to provide strong defensibility to businesses which is less expensive when compared to other defensibilities in the era of digitalization.
+Therefore, we can say that approximately 70% of the defence mechanisms of major companies rely on network effects in the new era of digitalization.
 A new venture should start after you run your thought process about designing core network effects.
 The best way to put this is that all massive returns to investors and, of course, yourself come from businesses with long-term defensibility.
-Therefore even for early-stage investment, the returns lead to big hits.
-Hence, the best way to get true defensibility in the digital world would be using network effects.
+Therefore, even for early-stage investments, the returns lead to big hits.
+Hence, the best way to get true defensibility in the digital world would be by using network effects.

 Types of Network Effects

-Categorising the types of network effects is not a walk on the road of flowers; instead, a walk on the road of thorns.
-So to categorise the types of network effects, we classify them in two ways:
+Categorizing the types of network effects is not a walk on the road of flowers; instead, a walk on the road of thorns.
+So, to categorize the types of network effects, we classify them in two ways:

 Direct network effects are also called the same side effects that provide direct value to the network as more users use it.
 The number of users increases as the value of services increases.

 As mentioned above, the direct effect occurs when the value of a product or service or platform increases, causing the network to grow.
 For instance, the internet’s value increases only as more users join the network.
 This provides a direct value to all the existing users.
 When we talk of social media platforms, they also benefit primarily from direct network effects as the service value grows due to attracting more users.